 John Lovick served as a State Trooper for 31 years and was named Trooper of the Year in 1992.
 He also served a total of 13 years in the United States Coast Guard, including time patrolling the waters off Alaska.

-He was elected to the Mill Creek City Council, where he served as Mayor Pro Tem, then served for 9 years in the House of Representatives, including five years as Speaker Pro Tem.
+Lovick was elected to the Mill Creek City Council in 1993, where he served as Mayor Pro Tem.
+He was elected to the House of Representatives in 1998, where he served for nine years, including five as Speaker Pro Tem.

-While in the House, he pushed for the Primary Seat Belt Law, which boosted seat belt use from 81 percent to 97 percent, and sponsored the Auto Theft Task Force law that helped reduce car thefts in Washington state.
+While in the House, Lovick sponsored the Primary Seat Belt Law, which boosted seat belt use from 81 to 97 percent.
+He also has helped reduce car thefts In Washington State by sponsoring legislation to create the Auto Theft Prevention Authority.

-He was appointed in 2016 to the House of Representatives to fill the seat of Rep. Hans Dunshee.
+In June 2016, Lovick was appointed to the House of Representatives to fill the vacated seat of Rep. Hans Dunshee and won re-election to the position in November 2016.

 A long-time resident of Mill Creek and a Snohomish County resident for 38 years, Lovick is married to a retired teacher.
-He is a youth basketball, baseball and football coach and still volunteers each week at the same elementary school where his children attended.
+He still volunteers regularly at the elementary school his children attended and cooks many of his famous “John Lovick’s Deep-Fried Turkeys” for charity events.

 Democratic plan is a clear win-win for students, middle class families, and small businesses OLYMPIA – Most areas of the state could see a sharp property tax increase under the Senate Republicans’ K-12 education funding plan.
 Yet, despite the increase,...